Degenerative Spine Disorders

 What are the Types of Degenerative Spine Disorders?

-Classification of degenerative spine disorder depends upon the location of the affected spine (cervical, thoracic, lumbar, and sacrum).
+Degenerative spine disorders are classified depending on the location of the affected spine (cervical, thoracic, lumbar, and sacrum).

 Anatomy of the spine icon